treeverse/lakeFS/design/protected-branches.md

 ### Suggestion 2 (@ariels)

-Branch protection rules are part of the repository data, saved under __lakefs_, similar to GitHub's (and our) Actions.
+Branch protection rules are part of the repository data, saved under a dedicated lakeFS directory, similar to GitHub's (and our) Actions.

 Pros:
 - Reuse the Hooks mechanism for enforcement.